T. Markus Funk

 Civil RICO*

-Regularly advise corporate clients on the California Transparency in Supply Chains Act, executive order Strengthening Protections Against Trafficking in Persons in Federal Contracts, conflict minerals, and other corporate social responsibility and supply chain compliance matters.
-Set up first AmLaw 100 Supply Chain Compliance Practice.
+Developed and chaired first AmLaw 100 Supply Chain Compliance Practice.
+Regularly advise corporate clients on the California Transparency in Supply Chains Act, Executive Order Strengthening Protections Against Trafficking in Persons in Federal Contracts, Conflict Minerals, and other corporate social responsibility and supply chain compliance matters.
+(Also, with Chief US District Judge Virginia Kendall in 2010 wrote leading treatise on forced labor in supply chains; now in second edition.)

 Defamation/First Amendment*

-Successfully counseled high-tech company during US Department of Commerce and FBI export controls investigation and counseled foreign government's ministry of commerce in export control dispute.
+Successfully counseled high-tech companies and individuals during US Department of Commerce and FBI export controls investigations and counseled foreign government's ministry of commerce in export control dispute.

-Prevent, detect, investigate and remediate fraud against companies of all sizes and in all geographies.
-Investigate allegations of company-internal fraud, as well as situations where clients were allegedly defrauded.
-Handle criminal referrals, defense and related commercial litigation.
+Help companies of all sizes and in all geographies prevent, detect, investigate, and remediate fraud.
+Investigated allegations of company-internal fraud, as well as situations where clients were allegedly defrauded.
+Handled follow-on criminal referrals, defense, and related commercial litigation for more than 40 companies.

 Healthcare*